-It is recommended that the Contract Developer (purchaser) search the vendor's franchise tax account status using the online Certificates of Account Status Directory located on the CPA website.444 Not all vendors are required to pay franchise tax.
+It is recommended that the Contract Developer (purchaser) search the vendor's franchise tax account status using the online Certificates of Account Status Directory located on the CPA website.
+442 Not all vendors are required to pay franchise tax.
 The Texas franchise tax is a privilege tax imposed on each taxable entity formed or organized in Texas or doing business in Texas.
-CPA is required by law to forfeit a company's right to transact business in Texas if the company has not filed a franchise tax report or paid a franchise tax required under Chapter 171 of the Tax Code.445 If the corporate privileges are forfeited, the entity will be denied the right to sue or defend itself in a Texas court and each director or officer will be liable for the debt of the entity.446 It is recommended that the Contract Developer (purchaser) seek assistance from agency counsel prior to proceeding with an award to a vendor that does not have the right to transact business in Texas.
+CPA is required by law to forfeit a company's right to transact business in Texas if the company has not filed a franchise tax report or paid a franchise tax required under Chapter 171 of the Tax Code.
+443 If the corporate privileges are forfeited, the entity will be denied the right to sue or defend itself in a Texas court and each director or officer will be liable for the debt of the

-431 TEX.
+429 TEX.
 GOV'T CODE § 2271.001(3) (refers to TEX.
 GOV'T CODE § 2251.001 which defines "governmental entity" to mean a state agency or political subdivision of this State).